 Location fees are charged per day and vary depending upon the room, facility, or area that is requested.
 Location fees are based upon the actual rental fees for campus facilities and are dependent upon availability.

 These location fees do not include fees for University services such as:

 - Department of Public Safety

 - Facility services, or

-The request will only be approved when it is deemed to be in the College’s best interests.
+The request will only be approved when it is deemed to be in the University’s best interests.

-For shoots in which these additional services are not needed, the College has the option to issue a Permit for Film/Video instead of a Location Agreement.
+For shoots in which these additional services are not needed, the University has the option to issue a Permit for Film/Video instead of a Location Agreement.

-The College requires the following, minimum insurance by the requestor for most situations:
+The University requires the following, minimum insurance by the requestor for most situations:

 - Auto Liability: $1 Million per occurrence for “any autos”

 - Workers’ Compensation: statutory benefits applicable in the State of Minnesota